nlovell/diy-audio/cables.md

 ### Manu Series

 Manu is a side-step on the Kiore series.
-It's not much different in price, but it's a bit heavier cable.
+It's not much different in price, but it's a significantly heavier cable.

 Cables made using Manu may not be as flexible as Kiore or Ika due to Manu cables using a thicker gauge than the other two, so this option may not be suitable for all use-cases.
+This is what I use for speaker cables, as it's thick and heavy without being overbearing.
+It can also be sleeved to make for attractive looking cables that run between your power amplifier and your speakers.

 _Conductor material:_ Pure copper.